reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 }
 ```

 Later, you add multiple routes to your site.
-Now your `Page` component receives a `url` prop with the current path.
+Now your `Page` Component receives a `url` prop with the current path.
 You want to pass the `url` as a part of your `logVisit` call, but the dependency linter complains:

 ```js {1,3}
 function Page({ url }) {